Madrapps/jacoco-report/README.md

 # jacoco-report
 [![Tests](https://github.com/Madrapps/jacoco-report/actions/workflows/check.yml/badge.svg)](https://github.com/Madrapps/jacoco-report/actions/workflows/check.yml)

-Github action that publishes the JaCoCo report as a comment in the Pull Request
+A Github action that publishes the JaCoCo report as a comment in the Pull Request with customizable pass percentage for modified files and for the entire project.

 ## Usage